yyvhang/lemon_3d/Data/DATA.md

 7. `txt_scripts/` specifies the data for training and testing.

+PS: There is a typo in the main paper Fig. 3, `wear` should be `listen`.

 Due to the licence, we are unable to directly release the data of BEHAVE.
 If there is a need, please contact `yyuhang@mail.ustc.edu.cn` and we will consider providing the data id we used in LEMON.